ghoshatanu857/T1_measurement_Nitrogen_Vacancy_center/README.md

 ## An Example

 Here, sequence or other experimental details of actual T1 lifetime measurements are not shown.
-We will demonstrate the general lifetime measuring procedure, which is necessary founding stone for performing the involved experiments.
+We will demonstrate the general lifetime measuring procedure, which is the necessary founding stone for performing the involved experiments.

 ### Prerequisites